CANDELbio/mantis-viewer/docs/plots.md

 ![Plot Populations](../assets/images/plot_select_populations.png)

-Lasso select is disabled when plot data is downsampled due to technical limitations with the plotting library.
+Selecting populations is disabled when plot data is downsampled due to technical limitations with the plotting library.

 You can read more about populations on the [populations page]({{ site.baseurl }}{% link docs/populations.md %})